Why are dogs so sick? Why are they suffering from the same diseases humans suffer … diabetes, cancer, allergies, liver disease, leaky gut and more?

 Because heating and processing destroy the nutrients in the food.

-You don’t feed your dog every day to just fill his stomach.
-The food he eats must contain the nutrients he needs to not just survive, but to feed all the cells in his body so they don’t break down.
+You don’t feed your dog every day to fill his stomach.
+His food must contain the nutrients he needs to survive and feed all the cells in his body so they don’t break down.

 If his cells break down, your dog will break down.

-Any nutritional deficiencies will suppress your dog’s immune function and his organs will start to fail because their cells can no longer support them.
-He’ll start to suffer from chronic inflammation, as well as liver, kidney, heart, thyroid and other diseases.
+Any nutritional deficiencies will suppress your dog’s immune function.
+His organs will start to fail because their cells can no longer support them.
+He’ll start to suffer from chronic inflammation, as well as diseases of the …

 Proper nutrition is vital to your dog’s health and longevity.